CoderMP/README-Boilerplate/DDREADME.md

 - [Contributions](#contributions)
 - [Credits](#credits)
 ## What is This?
-This project is a UWP-based utility for Dungeons & Dragons to help players manage their character(s), have easy access to handbook content, and give Dungeon Masters a utility through which they can manage their campaigns
+This project is a UWP-based utility for Dungeons & Dragons to help players manage their character(s), have easy access to handbook content, and give Dungeon Masters a utility through which they can manage their campaigns.
 ### Why Create It?
 While being a novice D&D player and playing the game with my group, we came to the realization that having to manage characters using either pen/pencil and paper or editable PDF's, while simple initially, can become rather tedious.
 Hence my resolve to make the free utility for players both new and experienced that is easily accessible.
 ## What Can It Do?